LHNCBC/skr_web_api/README.md

 examples are not compiled when using the project file (pom.xml) in its current configuration.

-The following command will build the Web API without the examples:
+The following command will build the Web API with the examples:

     mvn package

-The classes and jar file will be in the directory "target".
+The compiled classes and jar file will be in the directory "target".

 ## Setting the UTS API Key